elixir-search/searchex/README.md

 ## The Searchex CLI

-A `searchex` command-line program can manage config files, build catalogs and indexes, and perform searches.
+The `searchex` command-line program can manage config files, build catalogs and indexes, and perform searches.

 ### Escript Installation